-- Catering to BYOD: Most organizations are now adopting approaches such as Bring Your Own Device (BYOD)/Chose Your Own Device (CYOD).
-These approaches give flexibility and a say to employees in making use or using the device of their own choice for gaining remote access to access sensitive corporate data or premium business applications.
+Most organizations are now adopting approaches such as Bring Your Own Device (BYOD)/Chose Your Own Device (CYOD).
+These approaches give flexibility and a say to employees in making use of using the device of their own choice for gaining remote access to access sensitive corporate data or premium business applications.
 For accessing their information, consumers prefer using their mobile devices and thus, IAM has become a key component in mobile computing security.
 In such a scenario, IAM is required to provide appropriate access to various apps, tools and data to the users, in a time-critical manner.

-- Enhancing regulatory compliance: Mobile apps, if not secured, could lead to unauthorized access of privilege information, including sensitive data such as financial transactions or credit card details, personal information etc., by employees or any third party vendor.
+Mobile apps, if not secured, could lead to unauthorized access of privilege information, including sensitive data such as financial transactions or credit card details, personal information etc., by employees or any third party vendor.
 This may lead to identity theft, financial fraud or malware distribution, denting the image of banks and causing huge financial losses.
 It has also been found that mobile app developers are not stringent about following documentation or security guidelines.
-IAM system helps organization meet their ever challenging business demand.
+IAM system helps organization meet their ever-challenging business demand.
 Focusing on setting up capabilities for supporting access management and access-related needs might be just one of the areas that IAM is able to accomplish.
 As IAM has been evolving, organizations are now looking at enterprise-based solutions which are adaptable for securing all customer data.
-A strong IAM program also circumvents attacks from the tools used by cyber criminals including reconnaissance, privilege escalation, remote access, data exfiltration and social engineering.
+A strong IAM program also circumvents attacks from the tools used by cybercriminals including reconnaissance, privilege escalation, remote access, data exfiltration and social engineering.